michael-wolfenden/azure-build-server/README.md

 Populate the `template.json` file will the parameter values you require and then run

-> Run ./deploy.ps1 $subscriptionId $resourceGroupName $resourceGroupLocation $deploymentName
+> ./deploy.ps1 $subscriptionId $resourceGroupName $resourceGroupLocation $deploymentName

 NOTE: If the resouce group does not exist, it will be created